p-stoney/discord-collaboration/backend/README.md

 16. Clone the repository with `git clone https://github.com/p-stoney/collaboration-discord-bot`.
 17. Navigate to the project directory with `cd backend` + install dependencies with `npm install`.
 19. Navigate to the frontend directory with `cd frontend` + install dependencies with `npm install`.
 Build static webpage with `npm run build`.
+20. Ensure redis is running with `docker run --name redis -p 6379:6379 -d redis`.
+Use `redis-cli ping` to confirm.
-20. Navigate back to project directory with `cd ..`.
+21. Navigate back to project directory with `cd ..`.
 Build and start the application with `npm run start`.
 The application should now be running on `http://localhost:3000`.

 ### How to Interact